mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 ```

 Now that we have that done, let's save it in `plugin/include/default/doctrine.php`.
 We're going
-to add a bit more to it later to set up our entity manager, but let's go ahead and dissect what
-we have so far.
+to add a bit more to it later to set up our entity manager, but let's dissect what we have so far.

 Our action begins with: